mi-squared/oe-import/README.md

 https://github.com/mi-squared/oe-crisisprep/tree/main/src/Importer

 And in your module's bootstrap:

 // Initialize the CPR import provider (plugin for the Import module)
 $importProvider = new \Mi2\CrisisPrep\Importer\ImportProvider($eventDispatcher);

+The module adds a menu item and UI to the Administration menu called "Import"